WildernessLabs/Documentation/docs/Guides/Meadow_Basics/IO/Digital/Protocols/I2C/index.md

 ## Creating an I2C Bus

-To use I2C in meadow, first create an [`II2cBus`](/docs/api/Meadow/Meadow.Hardware.II2cBus.html) from the [`IIODevice`](/docs/api/Meadow/Meadow.Hardware.IIODevice.html) you're using, passing the appropriate pins:
+To use I2C in Meadow, first create an [`II2cBus`](/docs/api/Meadow/Meadow.Hardware.II2cBus.html) from the [`IIODevice`](/docs/api/Meadow/Meadow.Hardware.IIODevice.html) you're using, passing the appropriate pins, and optionally, the bus speed (in KHz):

 ```csharp
 II2cBus i2cBus = Device.CreateI2cBus(Device.Pins.Groups.I2c1, 100);